vivait/handbook/values.md

 At our core we try and:

 * Be ethical in what we do, and who we work with.
+* Have a zero tolerance towards discrimination.
+* Be considerate in our environment.
 * Innovate and push the boundaries of what's possible within the industries we work in.
 * Iterate and improve ourselves over time.
 This means starting with _something_, even if it's not perfect, we can improve upon it going forward.
 * Allow autonomy in working and not control every aspect of how people get things done.